scale-it/algo-builder/infrastructure/README.md

 password=indexer
 ```

-Please note that this installation is currently compatible with `linux based` distributions only.
-For other OS, try the installation from [source](https://www.postgresql.org/download/).
+Please note that this installation is currently compatible with Linux based distributions only.
+For other OS, check [postresql documentation](https://www.postgresql.org/download/).

 #### Step2: Start Indexer

-**Note:** Make sure you have setup a private network up and running (using `make setup-private-net`).
+**Note:** Make sure you have setup a private network up and running (using `make setup-private-net` or Sandbox).
 For more instructions check [setting up a local node](./#setting-up-a-local-node) section.

 After setting up the database, you can use `make setup-indexer` to add local indexer binary (downloaded in `~/indexer`) and start the indexer by connecting to database and your local algod node.